newhavenrb/conferences/13_Cruft_and_Technical_Debt_A_Long_View.md

-"You can avoid all software problems but writing programs which do one thing and do one thing well" This misses the mark because this moves the complexity to rapidly evolving public APIs No matter how hard we try, we get the public APIs wrong Strawmen (sham) objection to Unix Philosophy
+"You can avoid all software problems but writing programs which do one thing and do one thing well" This misses the mark because this moves the complexity to rapidly evolving public APIs No matter how hard we try, we get the public APIs wrong Straw men (sham) objection to Unix Philosophy
 In other words, you force problem to the user, place an integration tax on user The Unix Philosophy requires a stable and well understood public API and interface